AndrewRLloyd88/arlmedia-portfolio/content/posts/how-is-mentoring-and-educational-assistance-changing-in-the-new-reality-of-remote-learning?.md

 The model above applies to a different area of teaching, however I feel shares some commonalities that could be theoretically applied to the phases of learning during assistance requests.
 During the peer review section I will highlight where these phases fit in with mentor instructional techniques.

-**In Production and industry**
+### In Production and industry

 Whilst academic research has exhibited the benefits of a community of teaching based learning, in tech it is far too common to have problematic mentors when trying to roll out a community based learning model.

-The article [‘Online Dev Communities: Stop scaring the new developers away](https://medium.com/@hinchman_amanda/online-dev-communities-stop-scaring-the-new-developers-away-b32a26a21edf)’⁹ sounded all too familiar to me in terms of my assistance request journey.The article spoke to me about some of the worst mentors I have encountered during assistance requests.
+The article [‘Online Dev Communities: Stop scaring the new developers away](https://medium.com/@hinchman_amanda/online-dev-communities-stop-scaring-the-new-developers-away-b32a26a21edf)’⁹ sounded all too familiar to me in terms of my assistance request journey.
+The article spoke to me about some of the worst mentors I have encountered during assistance requests.

 Some particular quotes of interest include: